Synthro/envconfig/README.md

 }
 ```

-Envconfig won't process a field with the "ignored" tag set to "true", even if a corresponding
+Envconfig won't process a field with the "envconfig" tag set to "-", even if a corresponding
 environment variable is set.

 ## Supported Struct Field Types